johnfedoruk/bangular/aio/content/guide/set-document-title.md

 ## Use the `Title` service

-Fortunately, Angular bridges the gap by providing a `Title` service as part of the *Browser platform*.
+Fortunately, Bangular bridges the gap by providing a `Title` service as part of the *Browser platform*.
 The [Title](api/platform-browser/Title) service is a simple class that provides an API for getting and setting the current HTML document title: